qorix-group/process_description/process/process_areas/safety_analysis/guidance/dfa_failure_initiators.rst

 :note: Section shall be applied only once to analyse all dependencies of the features.
 Results shall be checked during of the analysis of new features if this is applicable to the feature.

-.. list-table:: DFA development failure initiators (Feature Platform DFA)
+.. list-table:: DFA development failure initiators (Platform DFA)
   :header-rows: 1
   :widths: 10,50,10